 Once the clusters or phenotypes of cells are established then we can gauge signaling response within each cluster with previously developed information theoretic techniques for analyzing signaling interactions, DREMI and DREVI, described in the significance section.

 Our goal is to understand how various populations of cells invoke signaling responses to the stimulations detailed in the Precision Profiling Core C..
-Cells from the sputum of 6 subjects was tested by stimulation with LPS for 6 hours.
+Cells from the sputum of 6 subjects were tested by stimulation with LPS for 6 hours.
 Future experiments will involve additional types of stimulation such as PMA, and house dust mite antigen.
 It has been reported previously \cite{22902532} that triggering the TLR4 receptor on monocytes with its ligand LPS activates several canonical signaling pathways including ERK and NF-KB.
 Additionally cells which do not express much TLR also respond, but more slowly with a STAT3 and ITK response.
 Additional pathways downstream of TLR such as the RIP and TRAF pathways, leading to interferon responses have been reported to be involved.
 Using an unbiased approach, we will curate a panel of signaling pathways from the results of the bulk RNA sequencing data and examine these pathways with a time course.In order to study signal integration along various pathways we will study them using a higher-dimensional extension to DREMI/DREVI.
 With higher-dimensional DREMI/DREVI we can study how signals from various pathways converge together to form resultant responses in cytokine and transcription factor production.
 Additionally, higher dimensional DREVI can also be utilized to understand signaling logic.

-4.B.iii.a.3 Logic Model for Signaling

-For signaling interactions, it can often be seen that cellular logic can be primarily digital in nature.
-Indeed many of the signaling response functions examined in [ref] show a sigmoidal relationship, where the level of the Y molecule abruptly increases to a higher stable state upon increase in the X molecule.
-In Figure 4, we see that this is the case also for multi-parent interactions.
-Here, if the sum of the levels of two driver molecules is above a threshold, then the level of pGSK3b changes to a higher state.
-Thus, we can apply the logic-gate models in gene regulation to identify signaling logic-gate functions.
-Moreover, due to the relatively high noise in signaling, we will also use advanced logical models such as fuzzy logic models.
-As shown in Figure 4 this can be modeled as a fuzzy logical-OR.
-The advantage of this form of modeling is that it can make the creation of an integrated model consisting of signaling and gene expression components seamless.
-Furthermore, logical models are known to scale to large circuits (such as computer chip networks) and can be useful for simulation and prediction of perturbation/drug responses.
-Hence, we propose to fit signaling interactions found using DREVI and DREMI to suitable logical forms, with parameters for noise and thresholding.
-Signaling interactions tend to be best modeled by AND/OR/NOT gates.
-Briefly, OR gates model two signaling molecules that can phosphorylate the same residue on a child protein, AND gates model protein complexes or other dual-residue modifications that are necessary for the activation of a protein, and NOT gates indicate an inhibition of a molecule by another.
-This will be the most in depth analysis to date of airway cell signaling.

 4.B.i Processing of Single-Cell RNA Sequencing Data